DreamedWorker/HoYoGameSetup/README.md

 Although you can install and open this app on macOS 14.4 and lower.
 But in fact, you can't enjoy the results brought by this software, which is meaningless.

+## What are in it
+- Encapsulated wine environment ([WineSkin](https://github.com/Gcenx/WineskinServer)) that can be used immediately after installation;
+- DXMT as a graphic translation layer.

 ## How to use

 - Download the installation package (.dmg file) from the repository of this project and drag it to the application folder;